-After breakfast, we drive to the home stay which is surrounded by the Gubeikou Great Wall.
-With a view on the Crouching Tiger Great Wall we enjoy a truly delicious organic meal.
-After lunch our adventure starts.
+After breakfast, we drive to the home stay surrounded by the Gubeikou Great Wall.
+With a view on the Crouching Tiger Great Wall we enjoy a truly delicious organic lunch.

-It takes us only 15 minutes hiking up the hill behind the farmhouse before we get our first glimpse of the Gubeikou Great Wall.
-A few more turns on a little bush trail and we are on top of the Great Wall.
+It takes us only 15 minute hiking up the hill behind the farmhouse to get on top of the Gubeikou Great Wall.
 We hike from tower to tower and take breaks inside or on top of the watch towers.
 The rooftop breaks a great chance to take some awesome pictures of this 1400 years old section of the Ming Great Wall.

 Just when you think “we are in the middle of nowhere’ a small farmhouse appears.
 After dinner we pick up our backpacks with camping gear and hike up the hill for 20 minutes till we reach our camping spot.
 The view from this camping spot is just magic, having a view over the whole Gubeikou, Jinshanling and Simatai Great Wall.
 Time to pop a beer

 Day 4： Jinshanling to Simatai Great Wall Trekking